Gary Barlow: 2017–present: A Better Me, Music Played by Humans, The Dream of Christmas, A Different Stage and Songbook Tour

-On 12 October 2017, whilst appearing on BBC Radio 2, Barlow announced that he would be embarking on a solo tour again around UK and Ireland to celebrate the release of his new book, A Better Me.
-The tour was to visit smaller and more intimate venues rather than the huge arenas and stadiums that Barlow was so familiar to playing, be it solo or alongside his Take That bandmates.
+On 12 October 2017, whilst appearing on BBC Radio 2, Barlow announced that he would be embarking on a solo tour again around the UK and Ireland to celebrate the release of his new book, A Better Me.
+The tour was to visit smaller and more intimate venues rather than the huge arenas and stadiums that Barlow was so familiar with playing, be it solo or alongside his Take That bandmates.

-On 14 August 2019, Barlow announced that he had been working on a new solo record due for release in Autumn 2020, stating that "[he has] never recorded with an orchestra" and wanted to create "original songs with big contemporary orchestral arrangements."
+On 14 August 2019, Barlow announced that he had been working on a new solo record due for release in autumn 2020, stating that "[he has] never recorded with an orchestra" and wanted to create "original songs with big contemporary orchestral arrangements."
 In July 2020, Barlow confirmed that the album will release in November, adding that "[the album is] very positive and [composed] with a 60-piece orchestra."

 On 30 September 2020, Barlow revealed that his upcoming album would be called Music Played by Humans, set to be released on 27 November 2020.
 Its lead single, "Elita", featuring Michael Bublé and Sebastián Yatra, was released on the same day after it premiered on BBC Radio 2.
 A tour to promote the record in 2021 has also been announced with Leona Lewis as special guest.

 Barlow announced in early 2021 that he would release a new solo record by the end of the year, which was revealed on 28 October to be The Dream of Christmas, his first Christmas album.
 The project features a collection of both new songs and covers of Christmas classics, including the two singles "Sleigh Ride" and "The Dream of Christmas", both released on 29 October.
 The album was released on 26 November.

 On 20 January 2022, Barlow announced a brand new one-man stage show A Different Stage.
-The show premiered in Runcorn at The Brindley on 10 February 2022 before then touring to Salford, Liverpool, and Edinburgh.
-The show will also play in London's West End at the Duke of York's Theatre from 30 August until 25 September 2022.
+The show premiered in Runcorn at The Brindley on 10 February 2022 before then touring around the UK.
+The show also played two runs in London's West End at the Duke of York's Theatre and Savoy Theatre.

+In November 2024, Barlow announced a solo tour for 2025, returning to his roots with performances across the UK.
+The tour, called the Songbook Tour, will begin in April 2025 with two shows on the Isle of Man and include 41 shows in total.
+Key stops will include Liverpool, Blackpool, Manchester and Delamere Forest in June 2025.

+On 20 March 2025, Barlow released a new single "If There's Not A Song About It" featuring Colbie Caillat which formed part of an EP titled 'Meanwhile' which was released on 29 August 2025 featuring additional songs with Becky Hill and Rosa Linn.